The foundations of $(2n,k)$-manifolds: The complex manifold of complete flags

 By considering the other charts it is easy to generalize this case and conclude that all admissible polytopes are given by the hexagon and its faces and six quadrilaterals in the hexagon and their faces.
-The quadrilateral complementary to $Q$ as well as its edge which belongs to the interior of the hexagon can be parametrized by $c=1$, while the quadrilateral complementary to $Q_1$ as well as its edge which belongs to the interior of hexagon can be parametrized by $c=\infty$.
-In this way we prove that $\widehat{\mu}^{-1}(x) \cong \C P^1$ for all $x$ from the interior of the hexagon.
-It follows from Theorem~\ref{join} that $F_{3}/T^3\cong S^1\ast \C P^1$.
+The quadrilateral complementary to $Q$, as well as its edge that belongs to the interior of the hexagon, can be parametrized by the point $c=1$, while the quadrilateral complementary to $Q_1$ as well as its edge that belongs to the interior of hexagon can be parametrized by the point $c=\infty$.
+In this way we prove that $\widehat{\mu}^{-1}(x) \cong \C P^1$ for all points $x$ from the interior of the hexagon.
+It follows from Theorem~\ref{join} that $F_{3}/T^3\cong (\partial Pe^{2})\ast \C P^1$.

 \end{proof}